rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         cctxt.cast(context, 'live_migrate_instance', **kw)
 {% endhighlight %}

-The main takeaway from this can be to know that we are now officially running on Conductor nodes, and from here the Conductor Manager will run the code that is called (live\_migrate\_instance).
-This code is nova.conductor.manager with the ComputeTaskManager having a @profiler decorator for direction.
-From here, Conductor will..
-Conduct, and coordinate with various other services to complete this migration process.
-This is one of the examples where Conductor handles a larger amount of work than just passing traffic, since so much work is being done during a live migration, it is nice to have a centralized location where information is passed back and forth and an essential "Command Center" for the process.
-So now we are in the Conductor Manager.
+The main takeaway from this is that we are now officially running on Conductor nodes, and from here the Conductor Manager runs the code that is called (*live_migrate_instance*).
+This code is *nova.conductor.manager* with the *ComputeTaskManager* having an `@profiler` decorator for direction.
+From here, Conductor conducts and coordinates with various other services to complete the migration process.
+This is an example of Conductor handling a larger amount of work rather than just passing traffic.
+Since so much work is necessary during a live migration, it is nice to have a centralized location (or "command center") where information is passed back and forth.
+So, now we are in the Conductor Manager.

+#### Exploration 8

-This method is just a little redirect from the API received into a private method to start the work
+The following method is just a little redirect from the API, received into a private method, to start the work:

-*nova.conductor.manager.ComputeTaskManager.live\_migrate\_instance* ->
+*nova.conductor.manager.ComputeTaskManager.live_migrate_instance* ->
 {% highlight python %}
         def live_migrate_instance():
         self._live_migrate(context, instance, scheduler_hint, block_migration, disk_over_commit, request_spec)
 {% endhighlight %}

+#### Exploration 9

-Now we actually enter the the Meat and Serverpotatoes.
-The main purpose of this method is to build a task object that will keep track of the progress and move things along.
-This task also allows for us to issue a cancel to the live-migrate prematurely or a force complete if we desire in later API versions.
-We also set up some basic variables that will be used later.
-Some "Task" work is done here that we will skip over as it is more relevant to learning conductor tasks than the Live Migration process itself.
-Breaking down the work here, we create a new "migration" object from the nova primitives set "nova.objects.Migration".
-This hydrates a basic dictionary set for use with empty values, similar to instaniating a new class, this instaniates an empty python object for us with data that we know we will need.
-We fill in some of this data that we have the infroamtion for, such as the instance data and source host and migration type.
-We then create this "task" and execute it.
-From here, the task execution will handle the work.
-We can find this task once it is running in nova.conductor.tasks.live\_migrate.
+Now we actually enter the server meat and potatoes.
+The main purpose of the following method is to build a task object that keeps track of the progress and moves things along.
+This task also allows me to cancel to the live-migrate prematurely or, if I want to in later API versions, to issue a force complete.
+It also sets up some basic variables for later use.
+Some task work is done here, which I'm skipping over because it is more relevant to learning Conductor tasks than the live migration process itself.
+Breaking down the work here, I create a new "migration" object from the nova primitives set: *nova.objects.Migration*.
+This creates a basic dictionary set with empty values.
+Similar to instantiating a new class, this instantiates an empty python object with data that we expect.
+I fill in some of this data that I already know, such as the instance data, source host, and migration type.
+Then I create this task and execute it.
+From here, the task execution handles the work.
+Find this task, once it is running, in *nova.conductor.tasks.live_migrate*.

-*nova.conductor.manager.ComputeTaskManager.\_live_migrate* ->
+*nova.conductor.manager.ComputeTaskManager._live_migrate* ->
 {% highlight python %}
         def _live_migrate():
         destination = scheduler_hint.get("host")